 - School certification of full-time enrollment for children ages 18-23.

-Download our fact sheet on school enrollment certification requirements
+Download our fact sheet on school enrollment certification requirements (PDF)

 If you’re a surviving spouse who remarried but is once again single, also send a copy of the legal document that ended your marriage.
 This may be a divorce decree, death certificate, or annulment decree.

 Be sure to sign and date your application.
 If your Veteran is applying for you as a spouse, be sure to also include the date of the marriage on the application.

 VHA Office of Community Care

 PO Box 469028

 Once we get your application, we’ll review it to be sure it’s complete and includes all required forms.
 If it’s not complete, we’ll return it to you with more instructions.